-Council may, if it decides to accept the deferred or periodic payment of a contribution, require the applicant to provide a bank guarantee by an Australian bank for the amount of the contribution, or the outstanding balance, plus any interest or charges required by Council, on condition that:
+Council may, if it decides to accept the deferred or periodic payment of a contribution, require the applicant to provide a bank quarantee by an Australian bank for the amount of the contribution, or the outstanding balance, plus any interest or charges required by Council, on condition that:

-(a) the bank guarantee requires the bank to pay the guaranteed amount unconditionally to Council where it so demands in writing if the applicant has defaulted on the payment of the contribution, or any instalment of the contribution (including interest and Council charges), under the terms of their deferred or periodic payment agreement with Council,
+(a) The bank guarantee requires the bank to pay the guaranteed amount unconditionally to Council where it so demands in writing if the applicant has defaulted on the payment of the contribution, or any instalment of the contribution (including interest and Council charges), under the terms of their deferred or periodic payment agreement with Council.

-- (b) the guarantee prohibits the bank from: - i. having recourse to the applicant or other person entitled to act upon the consent, and - ii. having regard to any appeal, dispute, controversy, issue or other matter relating to the consent or the carrying out of development in accordance with the consent, before paying the guaranteed amount, - (c) the bank's obligation under the guarantee is discharged: - i. when payment is made to Council in accordance with the terms of the bank guarantee, or - ii. if the related consent lapses, or - iii. if Council otherwise notifies the bank in writing that the bank guarantee is no longer required, and - (d) the applicant pays to Council: - i. interest on the contribution, or the outstanding balance, at the overdraft rate on and from the date when the contribution would have been otherwise payable, and - ii. an administration charge of 2% on the contribution, or the outstanding balance, at the end of each six monthly period, such payments to be made when each instalment of the contribution is due.
+- (b) The guarantee prohibits the bank from: - Having recourse to the applicant or other person entitled to act upon the consent; and - ii.
+Having regard to any appeal, dispute, controversy, issue or other matter relating to the consent or the carrying out of development in accordance with the consent, before paying the guaranteed amount. - (c) The bank's obligation under the guarantee is discharged: - When payment is made to Council in accordance with the terms of the bank guarantee; or - ii.
+If the related consent lapses; or - iii.
+If Council otherwise notifies the bank in writing that the bank guarantee is no longer required. - (d) The applicant pays to Council: - Interest on the contribution, or the outstanding balance, at the overdraft rate on and from the date when the contribution would have been otherwise payable; and - ii.
+An administration charge of 2% on the contribution, or the outstanding balance, at the end of each six monthly period, such payments to be made when each instalment of the contribution is due.